 We spend a lot of time outside here in Eastern North Carolina.
-We have fantastic spring and fall and mild winters.
-We spend hot summer nights outdoors after the sun goes down.
+This is because we have fantastic spring and fall and mild winters.
+So we spend hot summer nights outdoors after the sun goes down.
 An outdoor game table may be a great option to keep in our screened in patio.

 Working in tic tac toe would be fun.
 It’s a quick and easy game.
 It’s nostalgic and even our youngest visitors can play, too!

 Growing up in Pennsylvania, it was common to see these quilted or fabric checkerboard tablecloths.
-They were good quality, hand sewn pieces that were made to last for years.
+They were good quality, hand sewn pieces that could last you many years.
 The Amish sewed them and sold them in their stores.

-They are easy to put away after game playing is done.
-My only concern is that I hate ironing.
+You can easily put them away after you’re done.
+But my only concern is that I hate ironing.
 I barely ever iron my clothes let alone a game.
-And to put it out in my home, I’d want it to be presentable.
+And to put it out in my home, then I’d want it to be presentable.